second-state/lity/docs/rule-engine-guide.rst

      }
    }

-And note that the following statement won't compile:
+And note that the following statement cannot be compiled:

 .. code-block:: ts